Articles in this section

 What’s New

-- Map support (for AI picking) – See the fastest path to the item’s location.
+• Map support (for Location-Aware Picking) – See the fastest path to the item’s location.

 Picking List